Company Level Intelligence Cell: Organization

+The CLIC's development was driven for counterinsurgency missions.
 An article in the Marine Corps Gazette in August 2015 by LtCol Dinsmore and Capt Gowan stated: “The intelligence T/O at an infantry battalion consists of 3 officers and 13 enlisted Marines.
 The enlisted T/O includes one gunnery sergeant, two sergeants, and six corporals.
 The remainder are lance corporal and below.
-The basic CLIC is manned by one intelligence corporal (0231) and one infantry Marine (03XX) at the company headquarters.
+The basic CLIC is staffed by one intelligence corporal (0231) and one infantry Marine (03XX) at the company headquarters.
 Some battalions further augment company intelligence with 03XX Marines at the platoon level.
 These company and platoon 03XX Marines are provided individual intelligence training and operate under the supervision and mentorship of the 0231 CLIC chief.
 Given today’s potential number of collections assets under an infantry company’s control, this basic CLIC T/O is indispensable.
 Beyond basic reporting, map tracking, and briefing/debriefing skills, the CLICs are trained in TSE, long-range high-frequency radio operations, and in intelligence collections and targeting.
 An independently operating CLIC in an EF 21 CLT would likely carry additional demands and require a more experienced Marine.
 The current battalion section T/O, however, is likely sufficient for the employment of CLICs in conventional offensive, defensive, and amphibious missions, as well as for task-organization in support of disaggregated CLT or other independent operations.”